-The CRD contains, among other things, requirements concerning the authorisation of institutions, interest rate risk, risk management generally, internal bank procedures for determining adequate capital and liquidity levels, and requirements for supervisory review procedures (internal capital adequacy assessment process (ICAAP) and internal liquidity adequacy assessment process (ILAAP)) (see also Basel regulatory framework), as well as provisions concerning capital buffers (see also Supervisory practice).
+The CRD contains, among other things, requirements concerning the authorisation of institutions, interest rate risk in the banking book, risk management generally, internal bank procedures for determining adequate capital and liquidity levels, and requirements for supervisory review procedures (internal capital adequacy assessment process (ICAAP) and internal liquidity adequacy assessment process (ILAAP)) (see also Basel regulatory framework), as well as provisions concerning capital buffers (see also Supervisory practice).

 Pfandbrief business: specific CRR legislation